rsachse/luess/README.md

 Install the package
 -----------------------------------------------------------------------------
+The package depends on the R add-on packages: sp, rgdal, maptools, plot3D, RColorBrewer.
+You need to install them first.

+	install.packages(c("sp", "rgdal", "maptools", "plot3D", "RColorBrewer"))

 You can install the package by using the devtools package.
-If you don't already have installed it, do it by typing to the R command line:
+If you don't already have installed it, do it by typing into the R command line:

 	install.packages("devtools")